TABLE OF CONTENTS

 What services does Plume provide?

-Digital video appointments with your medical provider, who will review your goals for your gender journey and work with you to establish a treatment plan
+• Digital video appointments with your medical provider, who will review your goals for your gender transition and work with you to establish a treatment plan

-Prescriptions for gender-affirming medications as medically appropriate sent to our delivery pharmacy or your local pharmacy
+• Prescriptions for gender-affirming medications and everyday wellness treatments sent to our delivery pharmacy or your local pharmacy

 What medications can my provider prescribe me?